 |

-The M-130 was also available as a non-crypto version, which was in fact the
+The M-130 was also available in a non-crypto version, which was in fact the

-simple teleprinter machine it was based on.
-The exact module number of this
+simple teleprinter it was based on.
+The exact model number of this

 teleprinter is currently unknown, because it is not engraved on the type plate